sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

    - Customized WAF rules
    - Performed Attack simulation

-Click on the **Next** button present in the bottom-right corner of the lab guide to start with the first exercise of the lab.
+Click on the **Next** button present in the bottom-right corner of the lab guide to start with the next exercise of the lab.